-Small dog’s possessiveness of people
+Small dog’s possessiveness of owner

 I often hear about small dogs guarding their owners.